A woman calculating her business's numbers on the computer

 Cyberattacks and data breaches

-Cyber liability insurance can pay for legal expenses, credit monitoring services, and other recovery costs if a data breach or cyberattack affects your company or your clients.
+Cyber insurance can pay for legal expenses, credit monitoring services, and other recovery costs if a data breach or cyberattack affects your company or your clients.

 Get professional liability insurance quotes